Sheep Island (Washington)

 Sheep Island or Picnic Island is one of the San Juan Islands in San Juan County, Washington, in the United States.
 It is a tiny island lying just off the eastern shore of West Sound, Orcas Island.
 Sheep Island has a land area of 6193 m2, with a recorded elevation of 23 ft.

-The 2000 Census reported a permanent population of two persons on the island.
+The 2000 United States census reported a permanent population of two persons on the island.